All Episodes

 Borders, borders, whether they're town borders, state borders, national borders, give you choices.

-And in this respect, I am uh pro-choice.
+And in this respect, I am pro-choice.

-so uh uh determined so much to destroy the United States uh that it is no longer worth uh headquartering a corporation in this country, uh then uh good luck to anyone who wants to rent a post office box in Bermuda and move it out there.
+If John Kerry and Co. so are determined so much to destroy the United States that it is no longer worth headquartering a corporation in this country, then good luck to anyone who wants to rent a post office box in Bermuda and move it out there.

-Uh that that that is the point.
+That is the point.

-I think we should have lower taxes, and I think if the taxes get too high, you should have the right to move them to the Turks and Caicos Islands.
+I think we should have lower taxes and I think if the taxes get too high, you should have the right to move them to the Turks and Caicos Islands.

-Uh and that is what is that is what is wrong with the present system.
+And that is what is wrong with the present system.

 The minute you have that, that problem goes away.